Frozen Food Shipping from China to the Middle East: 2026 Cold Chain Guide

 Third, the Middle Eastern market has seen strong demand growth across both retail and HORECA (hotel, restaurant, catering) channels.
 Population growth in the GCC, combined with rising consumer preference for convenient meal solutions, has created consistent year-round demand for frozen vegetables, seafood, prepared foods, and fried snacks.

-However, shipping frozen food from China to the Middle East presents distinct challenges.
 Temperature integrity must be maintained across a supply chain that typically spans 18-28 days for ocean freight.
 Documentation requirements are strict, particularly around Halal certification and Arabic labelling compliance.
 Port congestion, inspection holds, and last-mile cold storage coordination can all introduce risk.
-Understanding both the logistics mechanics and the regulatory landscape is essential for success in this trade.

 Understanding Reefer Container Shipping: FCL vs. LCL Options